 Yahoo’s page to report web spam is something that you have to hunt down in the Yahoo Help pages.
-There’s no link to it from Yahoo’s search results.
+But, unfortunately, there’s no link to it from Yahoo’s search results.

-How likely is it that most searchers will go through the steps involved in reporting web spam at any of these search engines?
+How likely is it that most searchers will go through the steps involved in reporting webspam at any of these search engines?
 Probably not too likely.
+But some will.

 What if there was a “feedback” link next to each page listed in a search result?